best-practice-and-impact/qa-of-code-guidance/book/principles.md

 These workflows should follow the principles of reproducible analysis.
 We call these [Reproducible Analytical Pipelines](https://dataingovernment.blog.gov.uk/2017/03/27/reproducible-analytical-pipeline/) (RAP).

-Reproducible analysis is still not widely practiced across government.
+Reproducible analysis is still not widely practised across government.
 Many analysts use proprietary (paid-for) analytical tools like SAS or SPSS in combination with programs like Excel, Word or Acrobat to create statistical products.
 The processes for creating statistics in this way are usually manual or semi-manual.
 Colleagues then typically repeat parts of the process manually to quality assure the outputs.